 The International Baccalaureate is an international educational foundation.
 They have schools and programmes all over the world.
 They wanted to improve their website to make it easier for the different target groups.
-I was responsible of designing wireframes, create a prototype with a front-end colleague and deciding about functionality.
+I was responsible of functionality, designing wireframes and create a prototype with a front-end colleague.

 The International Baccalaureate is an international non-profit educational foundation headquartered in Geneva, Switzerland.
 The IB offers world-leading programmes to over 1 million students aged between 3 and 19.
 Working with governments, top universities, 3,900 schools, and the students themselves; the IB needed to improve the experience for its audience.

 “It was time for us to become strategic in our online communication to ensure that we provide value for our audience,” says IB Online Media Manager Matt Shaw.
 “Through a survey we ran in March 2014, users told us that the website wasn’t working as well as it needed to.
 We wanted to ensure that we provide a user experience for our visitors that are above and beyond expectations.”

 This has been a project at Nansen since summer 2013.
 The website is responsive and was released at during winter 2014.

 The whole project was run by the London office.
 With the client based in The Hague, colleagues in London and Stockholm, we were of course forced to have great communication along the way.
 Using the scrum method, we had daily stand-ups, sprint meetings and weekly demos with the client.

 I got into the process where some of the client workshops already had been done and it was time to sort out all different content to make a specification of functions along with a sitemap.
 The IB had lots of content for several target groups, so one of the hardest things at that point was to define what content they should keep and what to throw away.
 With A3-papers and post-its we started off with sorting all content out.